Finding Peace in Troubled Times

 - Take care of yourself through exercise, nutrition and relaxation.

 - Surround yourself with family, friends and support.

 When there’s no one to talk to, we can also pray.
 When we don’t know what to do next, we can pray.
-The What good will come form praying?
+But what good will come from praying?
 Why talk to Jesus?
 Because he understands suffering — not in some distant cosmic way, but in the flesh.
 He suffered greatly during his time on earth.
 He was innocent and died a cruel and horrible death.
 You can talk to him because he cares about you and knows what you are going through.
 The Bible describes him as a “man of sorrows acquainted with grief” (Isaiah 53:3).
 He knew fear and anxiety, physical suffering, hunger, cold, and sadness.
 He wept.
 He even questioned God.